RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/democrats/comments/1nqwyve/well_said_oliver_kornetzke/nga7mzv/

-The funeral service for USA should share: The educated people with spare time and free time flocked to reddit, constantly messaged there was an education problem in society, and then flodded the society with low-effort annti-comprehension anti-understanding messages.
-Comment messsages all the time asserting banality, unimportant and superficial content.
+The funeral service for USA should share: The educated people with spare time and free time flocked to Reddit, constantly messaged there was an education problem in society, and then flooded the society with low-effort anti-comprehension anti-understanding messages.
+Comment messages all the time asserting banality, unimportant and superficial content.
 Cheering on the decline of learning of nonfiction.

 https://old.reddit.com/r/democrats/comments/1nqwyve/well_said_oliver_kornetzke/ngb8lpt/

-Donald Trump has the low-effrot comment Twitter-thinking problems that Reddit users do not want to face.
+Donald Trump has the low-effort comment Twitter-thinking problems that Reddit users do not want to face.
 Neil Postman's 1985 book "Amusing Ourselves To Death".
 September 10, 2025 - "The 40-Year-Old Book That Predicted Our Dystopian Politics" https://time.com/7313999/neil-postman-trump-prediction/

 https://old.reddit.com/r/democrats/comments/1nqwyve/well_said_oliver_kornetzke/ngacawt/